 well to native speakers

-when they use these two wonderful words you want so much to say but
+when they use these two wonderful words I want so much to use.
+There will come a time, I hope, to

 Tip

-the subject (the think liked) is obvious, do not leave it unstated.
+the subject (the thing I like) is obvious, I will not leave it unstated.

-your statement with it.
-Do not begin with the pronoun (me,
+Rather, I will start my statement with it.
+Thus, I will not begin the way I was taught: with the pronoun (me,

 te, le, nos,